ericung/practicalchemistry/README.md

 ### Mechanical things and the most effective solutions for transportation
 * Bicycles and their materials
 * Cars and their materials
-* Being a professional truck driver
+* Being a driver
+* Being a mechanic
 ------
 ### 3D Printing and Choosing the best materials for the cost
 * Home 3D Printing and 3D programs to create tools